Unpackerr/unpackerr/README.md

 If transfers are in a Warning or Error state they will not be extracted.
 Try the Force Recheck option in Deluge.

+## Logic

+The application kicks up a go routine for Deluge and another for each of Radarr and Sonarr (if you include configs for them).
+These go routines just poll their respective applications for transfers/queued items.
+The items are stored.
+The interval of these pollers is set in the config file.
+2-10 minutes is good.

+Another go routine checks (the internal data) for completed downloads.
+When it finds an item in Deluge that matches an item in Sonarr or Radarr the download location is checked for a `.rar` file.
+If an extractable archive exists, and **Sonarr/Radarr have `status=Completed` from Deluge** this application will extract the file.
+Files are extracted to a temporary folder, and then moved back into the download location for Completed Download Handling to import them.
+When the item falls out of the (Radarr/Sonarr) queue, the extracted files are removed.

+Tags are currently mentioned, but nothing uses them.
+I figured I would match tags before I started getting data from the APIs.
+Once I realized I was able to match `d.Name` with `q.Title` I didn't need to use tags.
+It all works out automagically.

 ## Notes